jLouzado/boilerplate-tsc-monorepo/README.md

 - pre-commit hooks
 - react-package
-  - run tests and checks from root
 - graphql
+- lerna integration so commands can be run from anywhere
 - publish package with [xyz](https://github.com/davidchambers/xyz)
 - assert aspects of architecture with: [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser)
 - remove the `quiet` of eslint once I figure out how to filter out files in eslintignore so it [doesn't cry](https://stackoverflow.com/a/59549917/3121906)